SiisOfficial/turkish-suffixes/README.md

 # Usage | Kullanım

-_For full usage example and performance info, please see the demo file._
+_For full usage example and performance info, please see the demo files or check http://siis.com.tr/turkish-suffixes page._

 It's actually very easy, just include Turkce to you project, like: